IRS Form 1045 Instructions

 Line 10: NOL deduction after carryback

-The form instructions contain several rules for you to figure the tax years to which you must carry an NOL shown on Schedule A, Line 24.
+The form instructions contain several rules for you to figure the tax years to which you must carry an NOL shown on IRS Form 172.

 General rule